FevGrave/AA-Master-Printer/README.md

                                  - Firing animations
                                  - Use-underground is actually for audio stuff not the actual variable to spawn underground

-BlueAmulet#0168          - Contributions to EDF Tools, & AA-Master-Printer
+BlueAmulet#0168          - Contributions to EDF Tools, & AA-Master-Printer.bat

 FevGrave#5156            - Maker of AA-Master-Printer.bat, AB-Python-Script-Runner.bat, AA-UserSettings-Porter.txt,
                            & Who wrote this (Read Me.txt) out.